AutoResearch/autora/README.md

 #### Command Line `poetry` Setup

-- Only option for VS Code users
-If you need more control over the `poetry` environment than offered by PyCharm, then you can set up a new environment from the command line as follows.
-From the `<project directory>`, run the following commands:
+If you need more control over the `poetry` environment, then you can set up a new environment from the command line.

+*Note: Setting up a `poetry` environment on the command line is the only option for VSCode users.*

+From the `<project directory>`, run the following commands.

 Activate the target version of `python` using `pyenv`:
 ```shell